NHS-Cosmic-Ray-Team/Data-Analysis-Application/docs/overview.md

-# Data Analysis Tool
+# cData

 ## What is this?

+cData stands for "Cosmic Data Analysis and Transformation Application".
 This tool is meant to make processing data from the Cosmic Ray Tube easier.
 It offers two primary functions: data refinement and data analysis, each of which is described in further detail below.

 ## Features